teusreis/RESTful-SuperMarkt-API/README.md

 # SuperMarkt API

-SuperMarkt API, as the name suggest, is a RESTful API that uses JSON Web Token authentication!
+SuperMarkt API, as the name suggest, is a Restful  API that uses JSON Web Token authentication!

 ## Main Features
 ---